husarion/static_docs_deprecated/src/core2/tutorials/howtostart/Husarnet_tutorial.md

 Now open terminal in your Virtual Machine and in first tab run `roscore`.

-In secound one connect yourself with CORE2-ROS by ssh.
-Type `ssh yourCORE2-ROShostname`, then answer `yes` and tape passsword.
-You will see husarion graphic, it's mean that you are conected to CORE2-ROS terminal.
+In second one connect yourself with CORE2-ROS by ssh.
+Type `ssh yourCORE2-ROShostname`, then answer `yes` and tape password.
+You will see husarion graphic, it's mean that you are connected to CORE2-ROS terminal.
 Tape `/opt/husarion/tools/rpi-linux/ros-core2-client /dev/ttyCORE2` to start communication between CORE2 and linux SBC.
 You will see the list of publisher and subscriber.

 ![image](/assets/img/husarnet/console_2.png)